danabo/blog/content/posts/The Reversibility Problem.md

 ### Issues

 I call the above formulation of the reversibility problem naive because,
-1. There are environments and environment interactions which we cannot be modeled.
+1. There are environments and environment interactions which we cannot model.
 2. Energy transfers between different parts of the environment are not accounted for.

 Some examples of environments we are not able to model: